Denis Leary Net Worth

 Outside of television work, Leary has appeared in a range of films.
 These include "The Ref," "The Amazing Spider-Man," and "Draft Day."
 In addition, Denis is an established voice actor with roles in well-known animated films like "A Bug's Life" and the "Ice Age" franchise.

-Early Life: Denis Colin Leary was born on August 18th of 1957 in Worcester, Massachusetts.
+Denis Colin Leary was born on August 18th, 1957 in Worcester, Massachusetts.
 Raised in a Catholic household by Irish immigrants, Leary holds both Irish and American passports.
 Funnily enough, Denis' third cousin is Conan O'Brien.
 After graduating from high school, Leary attended Emerson College, where he met Mario Cantone – another comedian.
 The pair eventually became very close friends.

 During his college years, Denis founded the Emerson Comedy Workshop, which is now an important part of the school's culture.
 Although Leary graduated from Emerson College in 1981, he stayed at the school for the next five years, working as a teacher.
 During this period, he taught comedy-writing.
 Many years later, Denis was given an honorary doctorate by Emerson College.

 Denis Leary's career began in Boston comedy clubs.
 In 1990, he appeared on "The Rascals Comedy Hour," which helped him gain notoriety.
 He then appeared on shows like "Lenny Clarke's Late Show" while also working as a writer.
 After developing his stage persona, Leary appeared on the MTV game show "Remote Control."
 A famous rant about R.E.M. also helped him become more famous.
 During the 90s, Leary released two comedy albums: "No Cure for Cancer" and "Lock 'n Load."